Skip to content

 • 16% of Australian households experienced at least one financial stressor

 It’s not just adults who are impacted.
-According to research conducted through Headspace and the National Union of Students, a whopping 83.2% of Australian university and TAFE students reported their health and wellbeing was affected by stress.
+According to research conducted through Headspace, opens in a new tab and the National Union of Students, a whopping 83.2% of Australian university and TAFE students reported their health and wellbeing was affected by stress.

 Signs your stress levels are unhealthy